Sounds & Calls

 Listen to Koala Sounds

 SD584a This next audio recording is an example of the deep bellowing, grunting call of a male Koala.
 Recorded in Benarkin State Forest, Queensland.
 In the background of this recording you can hear the sound of a Squirrel Glider.

 SD584b A variation of the grunting call of a male, this one sounds like deep belching or burping!
 In the background you can hear Squirrel Glider and Common Brushtail Possum.
 Recorded in Benarkin State Forest, Queensland.

-SD585a A different call type – this is the wailing, screaming call, presumably of a female.
-Koalas sometimes make this sound when fighting or alarmed.
+SD585a A different call type – this is the wailing, screaming call, also called the distress call.
+Koalas often make this sound when bickering with another koala or disturbed or alarmed by another species.
 Recorded at Benarkin State Forest, Queensland.